apify/crawlee/README.md

     const imageElementHandle = await iframe.$('.VideoColm img');

-    // Give the webcam image some time to load. console.log('Waiting for some time...');
+    // Give the webcam image some time to load. console.log('Waiting for page to load...');
     await Apify.utils.sleep(3000);

     // Get a screenshot of that image. const imageBuffer = await imageElementHandle.screenshot();
     console.log('Screenshot captured.');

-    // Save it as an OUTPUT.
-Just as INPUT, OUTPUT has a special meaning.
-    // Anything you save as an OUTPUT to KeyValueStore will be sent to you
-    // as an API response once the actor finishes its run, if you use the
+    // Save the screenshot as actor's output.
+By convention, similarly to "INPUT",
-    // run-sync API.
-This way, you can really Apify any website. await Apify.setValue('OUTPUT', imageBuffer, { contentType: 'image/jpeg' });
+    // the actor's output is stored in the default key-value store under the "OUTPUT" key. await Apify.setValue('OUTPUT', imageBuffer, { contentType: 'image/jpeg' });
     console.log('Actor finished.');
 });